Ham and Cheese Hash Brown Brunch Bake

 Instructions

-- Arrange ham over the potatoes and sprinkle with green onions and 3/4 cup shredded cheese.
+- Arrange ham over the potatoes.
+Sprinkle ham with green onions and 3/4 cup shredded pepper jack cheese.

-- In a medium-size mixing bowl whisk together the eggs, half and half, sour cream (or yogurt), Parmesan, garlic salt, pepper, mustard, onion powder and nutmeg.
+- In a large mixing bowl whisk together the eggs, half and half, sour cream (or yogurt), Parmesan cheese, garlic salt, pepper, mustard, onion powder and nutmeg.

 - Pour the custard evenly over the ingredients in dish.
 Top with remaining 3/4 cup shredded cheese.
 Dot the top with butter.

-- Bake for 1 hour or until set when gently shaken.
-(Check at 45 minutes and lay foil on top to prevent over browning, if needed)
+- Bake for 1 hour or until the center is set when gently shaken.
+(Check at 45 minutes and lay foil on top to prevent over browning, if needed) You can check if the hashbrowns are tender with a toothpick or a knife.

 Notes